A Manager's Guide to Suicide Postvention in the Workplace: 10 Action Steps for Dealing with the Aftermath of Suicide

 You are not alone!

-A Letter of Comfort from AAS President [PDF]
+A Letter of Comfort from Former AAS President Michelle Linn-Gust [PDF]

-Coping with the Holidays: A Note from AAS President
+Coping with the Holidays: A Note from Former AAS President Michelle Linn-Gust

 There are roughly 36,000 suicides annually in the U.S.